AwesomeTMC/GLE-Guide/README.md

 <sub>1: an ID of 0 is required; 2: Replace `[YourHubworldName]` with the internal name of your hubworld; Read more about the SavePointList [here](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/SavePointList)</sub>

-To make the menu say "Save And Quit" instead of "Return to World Map" open:
+## To make the menu say "Save And Quit" instead of "Return to World Map"

-Archive: `/StageData/[YourHubworldName]/[YourHubworldName]Map.arc`, File: `/Stage/jmp/List/ScenarioSettings`
+Archive: `/StageData/[YourHubworldName]/[YourHubworldName]Map.arc`, File: `/Stage/jmp/List/ScenarioSettings`<sup>1</sup>

+<sub>1: There is no .bcsv on the end of ScenarioSettings.
+This is intentional.</sub>

-Add a new field and activate whatever you want [on this list](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Stages#available-settings).
+Add a new row and activate whatever you want [on this list](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Stages#available-settings).

 ## Congratulations!
 There have been no common errors on this yet.
 Let me know if you have a problem.
+You may now add the custom code to your xml.

+# Adding a new galaxy

+First of all, either [Create a New Galaxy](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Creating-a-New-Galaxy) or [Convert an Existing Galaxy](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Converting-an-Existing-Galaxy).
+> Be sure to also change `YourGalaxyScenario.arc`'s root name.

+> Add some entries for the galaxy in `GalaxyName.msbt`, `GalaxyNameShort.msbt`, and `ScenarioName.msbt`.

+Add a SceneChangeArea and set obj_arg0 to 0.
+This is the index to the **ZONE**'s [ChangeSceneListInfo](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Stages#changescenelistinfo).

+<sub>The other args can be read about [here](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Objects#scenechangearea).

+Now time to edit the ChangeSceneListInfo.

+Archive: `/StageData/[YourHubworldZoneOrGalaxy]/[YourHubworldZoneOrGalaxy]Map.arc`, File: `/Stage/jmp/List/ChangeSceneListInfo`<sup>1</sup>

+<sub>1: There is no .bcsv on the end of ChangeSceneListInfo.
+This is intentional.</sub>

+Read up on [this](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Stages#changescenelistinfo) as it is fairly straightforward.

+If you converted a galaxy, you will need to change the [GalaxyInfo](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Stages#galaxyinfobcsv) so that stars will appear on the star select.
+Don't forget to copy over ALL the files you've modified to your riivolution space!
+## And we're done!
+Congratulations on getting through this guide.
+If you need help, let me know in [Discussions](https://github.com/AwesomeTMC/GLE-Guide/discussions) or on Discord.
+There is a LOT more to the galaxy level engine.
+I would recommend reading through some of the wiki pages, because they may inform you of features you weren't aware of.